Viraj76/WorkshopsApp---AssignmentByInternshala/README.md

 ## APK - https://drive.google.com/file/d/1rZH08FsZx94hMfbnN_YBaCLip8tc0SUk/view?usp=drive_link
+### [Got rejected in last round]
 # Technologies used

-## 1.MVVM - A better architecture.
+# 1.MVVM - A better architecture.

-## 2. Firebase - FirebaseAuth for authentication of the user.
+# 2. Firebase - FirebaseAuth for authentication of the user.

-## 3. Room DB - It's a local database as like SQlite.
+# 3. Room DB - It's a local database as like SQlite.
 Used to store the workshops.

-## 4. SharedPreferences - For checking a user is logged in or not in the splash screen.
+# 4. SharedPreferences - For checking a user is logged in or not in the splash screen.

-## 5. Navigation Compnent - There are total 5 fragments hosted in one activity.
+# 5. Navigation Compnent - There are total 5 fragments hosted in one activity.
 And to manage effcient navigation I used Pop Behaviours(popUpTo() and popUpToExclusinve()).

-## 6. Dark mode compatible , Diffutil for better recycling , Recycler View, viewBinding , object file for common components , LiveData.
+# 6. Dark mode compatible , Diffutil for better recycling , Recycler View, viewBinding , object file for common components , LiveData.